 Chicago Teachers' Pension Fund v.
 Board, 11 CH 30863.
 The Board of Trustees of the Pension Fund filed suit against the Board and President Vitale on August 31, 2011, seeking a judgment declaring that, under sections 17-127.2 and 17-129(b) of the Illinois Pension Code, the Board was obligated to contribute the sum of \$198,140,000 to the Pension Fund for fiscal year 2011, and violated those provisions by only contributing \$165,617,600.
 The claims against President Vitale were dismissed in June 2012.
 Section 17-129(b)(vii) of the Illinois Pension Code, however, states that any contribution by the State to or for the benefit of the Pension Fund, including, without limitation, as referred to under section 17-127, shall be a credit against any contribution required to be made by the Board of Education.
-The Board contends that the Illinois Pension Code entitled it to a credit for a State of Illinois payment to the Pension Fund in the amount of approximately \$32,500,000 and that it does not owe additional payments to the Pension Fund for fiscal year 2011.
+The Board contends that the Illinois Pension Code entitled it to a credit for a State of Illinois payment to the Pension Fund for fiscal year 2011.
 At this juncture, the Board is unable to form an opinion on the outcome of this case.
 The Board is vigorously defending this litigation and at the time of filing its answer, asserted an approximately \$10.4 million counterclaim.

 Chicago Teachers Union, Grievance No. 11-07-346.
 CTU filed a grievance claiming that the Board did not have the right to eliminate a 4% raise that the CTU bargaining unit was entitled to for the 2011-2012 school year.
-This grievance was heard before an arbitrator on July 26, 2012.
-There will be at least one additional day of hearings.
-To date, no ruling has been issued on this matter.
 The potential exposure to the Board is estimated to be \$80 million dollars.
+A hearing was held before an arbitrator on July 26, 2012.
+As part of its strike settlement, the CTU has withdrawn this grievance with prejudice.